Beit She'an: State of Israel

 Beit She'an was the hometown and political power base of David Levy, an Israeli politician.

 During the Second Intifada, in the 2002 Beit She'an attack, six Israelis were killed and over 30 were injured by two Palestinian militants, who opened fire and threw grenades at a polling station in the center of Bet She'an where party members were voting in the Likud primary.

-Archaeology and tourism

-The University of Pennsylvania carried out excavations of ancient Beit She'an in 1921–1933.
-Relics from the Egyptian period were discovered, most of them now exhibited in the Rockefeller Museum in Jerusalem.
-Some are in the University of Pennsylvania Museum in Philadelphia.
-Excavations at the site were resumed by the Hebrew University of Jerusalem in 1983 and then again from 1989 to 1996 under the direction of Amihai Mazar.
-The excavations have revealed no less than 18 successive ancient towns.
-Ancient Beit She'an, one of the most spectacular Roman and Byzantine sites in Israel, is a major tourist attraction.
-The seventh century Mosaic of Rehob was discovered by farmers of Kibbutz Ein HaNetziv.
-Part of a mosaic floor, it contains details of Jewish religious laws concerning tithes and the Sabbatical Year.

-Earthquakes
+Seismicity

-Beit She'an is located above the Dead Sea Transform (a fault system that forms the transform boundary between the African Plate to the west and the Arabian Plate to the east) and is one of the cities in Israel most at risk to earthquakes (along with Safed, Tiberias, Kiryat Shmona and Eilat).
+Beit She'an is located above the Dead Sea Transform (a fault system that forms the transform boundary between the African Plate to the west and the Arabian Plate to the east) and is one of the cities in Israel most at risk to earthquakes (along with Kiryat Shmona, Safed, Tiberias, and Eilat).
 Historically, the city was destroyed in the Golan earthquake of 749.